vc-dhavaljoshi/contactable/README.md

 ## Usage

-To add contacts support to your eloquent models simply use `\Rinvex\Contacts\Traits\HasContacts` trait.
+To add contacts support to your eloquent models simply use `\Viitortest\Contacts\Traits\HasContacts` trait.

 ### Manage your contacts